Skip to main content

 What is baseline?

-The baseline represents your agreed-upon credit consumption plan for the duration of your term.
-It is established based on the sizing performed and agreed upon during your contract.
+The baseline represents your planned credit consumption for the term.
+It is derived from the finalized credit sizing agreed upon by your organization and Druva during the contract phase.

-For more details, hover your mouse pointer over any point on the graph.
-A tooltip will appear with the actual and planned credit balance and storage values for that specific day, as illustrated below.
+As shown below in the Credits and Storage Consumption graph, you can hover your mouse over any point on the baseline to trigger a tooltip.
+This provides the exact actual vs. planned credit balance and storage values for that specific day.

 Source + Changes Data